 The District is exposed to various risks of loss related to torts including theft of, damage to, and destruction of assets, errors and omissions and natural disasters.
 The District is a member of the State of South Carolina Insurance Reserve Fund, a public entity risk pool currently operating as a common risk management and insurance program for local governments.
 The District pays an annual premium to the State Insurance Reserve Fund for its general insurance.
 The State Insurance Reserve Fund is self-sustaining through member premiums and reinsures through commercial companies for certain claims.
-The District incurred no material uninsured claims during the fiscal year 2022.
-Management does not believe any provision for unasserted claims is necessary.
+The District incurred no known material uninsured claims during the fiscal year ended June 30, 2024.